Tuesday, May 12, 2026

 Meet at 6:30, ride at 7

 A chill ride for the fair weather folks.
-If it's raining, I'll be inside crafting instead.
-No music or route or theme or store stop planned.
-We'll see what the group wants to do, and default to cruising around bike lanes.
+You're welcome to bring a speaker, request a specific route, or stop for a free pile.
+Default is cruising around bike lanes.
 Banned riders are banned here.
 Do not touch other people or their stuff without consent.
 Please don't smoke near the group.
 If there are skaters, we'll loop back to the start.

 -